philbuchanan/Tabs-Shortcodes/readme.txt

 = Settings =

 There are no settings for the plugin.
 The only additional setup you will need to do is [add some css](http://wordpress.org/plugins/tabs-shortcodes/other_notes/) to style the tabs however you'd like.
 Adding the CSS is very important as the tabs will not display as tabs until you do so.

+= Selecting a Tab by Default =

+You can select a tab by default by added the tab number as an option in the opening `[tabs]` shortcode like this:

+`[tabs open="2"]`

+This will open the second tab when the page loads.

 = Selecting a Tab by URL =